Monetary reforms

 Weight

-As it regards the coins of inferior value, the semisse was introduced, soon abandoned, and on the dupondio the iconografia of the head of the emperor was introduced with removed crown (what it recalled the rays of the sun) to the place of the classical crown of laurel, from which the name of radiatus.
+As coin of lower value, the semis was introduced, abandoned very soon, and for the dupondius the image of the head of the emperor with a radiant crown was introduced (what it recalled the rays of the sun) to the place of the classical crown of laurel; this image introduced the name of radiatus for the coin.

 radiato di Nerone radiato di Nerone